Canto IV Literary Map of Exeter & Devon connection: Exmoor; William Wordsworth / Coleridge, R. D. Blackmoore

 contained a kernel of the oldest tale;

-they knocked their heads and penned their
+they knocked their heads and inked

 riff and refrain, to illustrate for the masses,